 5) boil the beans until slightly softened, then drain the broth from the pot

-6) meanwhile, peel the carrots and cut it into rings, after that peel the onions and chop them finely
+6) meanwhile, peel the carrots and cut them into rings, after that peel the onions and chop them finely

 7) add the carrots and onions into the pot, then season the food with garlic powder, dried thyme, salt, and ground black pepper to taste